squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 ==== When Squid is Internal amongst clients ====
 {{{
+# IPv4 address of proxy
+PROXYIP4= 192.168.0.10

+# IPv6 address of proxy
+PROXYIP6= fe80:dead:beef::10

+# interface facing clients
+CLIENTIFACE= eth0

+# arbitrary mark used to route packets by the firewall.
+May be anything from 1 to 64.
+FWMARK= 2

 # permit Squid box out to the Internet
-iptables -t mangle -A PREROUTING -p tcp --dport 80 -s  $PROXYIP -j ACCEPT
+iptables -t mangle -A PREROUTING -p tcp --dport 80 -s $PROXYIP4 -j ACCEPT ip6tables -t mangle -A PREROUTING -p tcp --dport 80 -s $PROXYIP6 -j ACCEPT

 # mark everything else on port 80 to be routed to the Squid box
-$IPTABLES -t mangle -A PREROUTING -i $INPUTINTERFACE -p tcp --dport 80 -j MARK --set-mark 2
-$IPTABLES -t mangle -A PREROUTING -m mark --mark 2 -j ACCEPT }}}
+iptables -t mangle -A PREROUTING -i $CLIENTIFACE -p tcp --dport 80 -j MARK --set-mark $FWMARK iptables -t mangle -A PREROUTING -m mark --mark $FWMARK -j ACCEPT ip6tables -t mangle -A PREROUTING -i $CLIENTIFACE -p tcp --dport 80 -j MARK --set-mark $FWMARK ip6tables -t mangle -A PREROUTING -m mark --mark $FWMARK -j ACCEPT

-NP: Ensure that traffic from inside the network is allowed to loop back inside again.
+# NP: Ensure that traffic from inside the network is allowed to loop back inside again.
-{{{
-$IPTABLES -t filter -A FORWARD -i $INTERNALIFACE -o $INTERNALIFACE -p tcp --dport 80 -j ACCEPT }}}
+iptables -t filter -A FORWARD -i $CLIENTIFACE -o $CLIENTIFACE -p tcp --dport 80 -j ACCEPT ip6tables -t filter -A FORWARD -i $CLIENTIFACE -o $CLIENTIFACE -p tcp --dport 80 -j ACCEPT }}}

 ==== When Squid is in a DMZ between the router and Internet ====

-  {i} '''2''' is an arbitrary number for firewall marking.
-Change it if you use 2 for something else.
-It may be anything between 1 and 64.
+NOTE: this special configuration is only necessary if the Squid box is not the normal gateway for the router.
+If you make the Squid box the default gateway and pass all traffic through it out of the router then these rules are not necessary.
+But Squid and the kernel will then be competing for CPU cycles to process their portions of the traffic which slows both down somewhat.

 {{{
+# interface facing clients
+CLIENTIFACE= eth0

+# arbitrary mark used to route packets by the firewall.
+May be anything from 1 to 64.
+FWMARK= 2

 # mark everything on port 80 to be routed to the Squid box
-$IPTABLES -t mangle -A PREROUTING -i $INPUTINTERFACE -p tcp --dport 80 -j MARK --set-mark 2
-$IPTABLES -t mangle -A PREROUTING -m mark --mark 2 -j ACCEPT }}}
+iptables -t mangle -A PREROUTING -i $CLIENTIFACE -p tcp --dport 80 -j MARK --set-mark $FWMARK iptables -t mangle -A PREROUTING -m mark --mark $FWMARK -j ACCEPT ip6tables -t mangle -A PREROUTING -i $CLIENTIFACE -p tcp --dport 80 -j MARK --set-mark $FWMARK ip6tables -t mangle -A PREROUTING -m mark --mark $FWMARK -j ACCEPT }}}

  NP: don't forget to set a route on the Squid box so traffic for the internal clients can get back to them.